2.6: Evidence-based Eating Patterns

 DASH Diet: The Dietary Approaches to Stop Hypertension

 The DASH Diet originated from research by the National Institutes of Health in the 1990s.
 Since then, additional research has confirmed not only its association with improved blood pressure but also improvements in other heart conditions (heart failure, LDL-cholesterol), diabetes, certain cancers, and obesity.
-This food pattern emphasizes the intake of fruit, vegetables, whole grains, nuts and legumes, and lower-fat dairy and suggests less red and processed meat, sugar-sweetened beverages, and sodium.4 An excellent source of DASH Diet recipes can be found at Mayo Clinic's Dash Diet Recipes.5
+A meta-analysis of 54 randomized control trials investigating the health effects of the DASH diet found that individuals who followed the DASH diet had lower body weight, body mass index, blood pressure, and triglycerides when compared to control groups.4 This food pattern emphasizes the intake of fruit, vegetables, whole grains, nuts and legumes, and lower-fat dairy and suggests less red and processed meat, sugar-sweetened beverages, and sodium.
+An excellent source of DASH Diet recipes can be found at National Heart, Blood, and Lung Institute.5

 References